Jetsetter/jetsetter.github.io/_posts/2017-03-21-duplicate-image-detection.md

 I'm a big PostgreSQL fan, but we're using MySQL for this project, and one of the neat little functions it has that PostgreSQL doesn't is `BIT_COUNT()`, which counts the number of 1 bits in a 64-bit integer.
 So if you break up the 128-bit hash into two parts you can use two `BIT_COUNT` calls to determine whether a binary hash column is within the threshold.

-It's a little round-about, because MySQL doesn't seem to have a way to convert part of a binary column to a 64-bit integer, so we did it going to hex and back.
+It's a little round-about, because MySQL doesn't seem to have a way to convert part of a binary column to a 64-bit integer, so we did it going to hex and back (let us know if there's a better way!).
 Our dHash column is called `dhash8`, and `dhash8_0` and `dhash8_1` are the high and low 64-bit literal values of the hash of the image we're comparing.

-So here's the query we use to detect duplicates when we upload a new image:
+So here's the query we use to detect duplicates when we upload a new image (well, we're actually using the Python [SQLAlchemy ORM](https://www.sqlalchemy.org/), but close enough):

 ```sql
 SELECT asset_id, dhash8